disconicko/BugBountyTools/enumerate/Methodology.md

 ## IIS Discovery

-IIS server discovery is a key part of my enumeration process.
-Why?
-Well there is a lot of research indicating that if you can find a LFI vulnerablility then you can almost always get RCE.
-IIS servers are also vulnerable to shortname scanning.
-This allows us to read the the short names of the directory where the server is hosted.
-We can do this recursively for all sub-directories too.
-I recommend checking out Shub's tutorials on IIS shortname scanning.
-To discover IIS servers I use my custom Nuclei template.
+Discovering IIS servers is a crucial component of my enumeration strategy.
+The rationale behind this is substantial research suggesting that identifying a Local File Inclusion (LFI) vulnerability on IIS servers often leads to the possibility of achieving Remote Code Execution (RCE).
+Additionally, IIS servers are susceptible to shortname scanning, a technique that reveals the shortnames of directories where the server is hosted, and this can be applied recursively to all subdirectories.
+For those interested in delving deeper into this technique, I highly recommend exploring Shub's tutorials on IIS shortname scanning.
+To identify IIS servers, I employ a custom template I developed for Nuclei, which has proven to be effective in this task.

 ```
 nuclei -l [HOSTS] -t "./CustomTemplates/enhanced-iis-discovery.yaml" -rl 100 -silent